 "Heh, is that so?"
 Sato asked, glancing over at Heiji.
 She frowned for a moment, tilting her head to the side, seeming to notice something.
 After a moment, she spoke up.
 "Have you done something different, Hattori-kun?"
 She asked him.
-"Something about you doesn't seem usual."
+"Something about you doesn't seem quite the same."

 At this, Heiji paled a little.
-He knew from Conan that Detective Sato was rather sharp (it was why Conan didn't dare pull the Sleeping Kogoro act with her around), and suddenly felt as if he knew how Conan felt.
+He knew from Conan that Detective Sato was rather sharp (it was why Conan didn't dare pull the Sleeping Kogoro act with her around), and suddenly felt as if he knew how the shrunken detective felt.
 "N-no, n-not really."
 Heiji stammered, scratching the back of his head and laughing nervously.
-"We just haven't seen each other for awhile, right?"
+"We just haven't seen each other fer awhile, right?"

-Quick assessing his friends mood, Conan broke in, quickly changing the topic.
+Quickly assessing his friend's mood, Conan broke in, changing the topic.
 "We can see the crime scene, right?"
 He asked Detective Sato.
 "Heiji-niichan says he wants to help as much as possible!"

 "Well, in that case, thank you for coming out here during your school break."
 Sato smiled, dismissing the strange feeling for a moment.
 "Well, we've already had the body taken away, but you're welcome to look at the crime scene as long as you don't disturb anything."

 "Inspector Megure would have our heads if he found out about it though."
-Takagi joked.
+Takagi half-joked.